 Legality.
-The 2013B Bonds are offered for delivery when, as and if issued and received by the Purchasers, subject to the approving opinions of the Attorney General of the State of Texas and of Bracewell & Giuliani LLP, Bond Counsel.
+The Certificates are offered for delivery when, as and if issued and received by the Purchasers, subject to the approving opinion of the Attorney General of the State of Texas and the opinion of Bracewell & Giuliani LLP, Bond Counsel.
 (See APPENDIX C "Form of Bond Counsel Opinion").

 Delivery.
-It is expected that the 2013B Bonds will be delivered through the facilities of DTC on or about July 10, 2013.
+It is expected that the Certificates will be delivered through the facilities of DTC on or about July 2, 2014.